+801-883-8204

 L-1 Visa

 There are two types of L-1 visas.
 They are the L-1A and L-1B.
-The L-1A Intracompany Transferee nonimmigrant visa classification that allows a U.S. employer to transfer an employee in a managerial or executive position from a foreign office to the United States.
+The L-1A Intracompany Transferee nonimmigrant visa classification allows a U.S. employer to transfer an employee in a managerial or executive position from a foreign office to the United States.
 This can also include a foreign company that doesn’t have a U.S. based company yet, but wants to set up an office in the U.S. The foreign company can send an executive to the U.S. under the L-1A visa with the purpose of establishing a U.S. based company.

 The L-1B nonimmigrant classification allows a U.S. employer to transfer an employee who has specialized knowledge of the company from its foreign office to its office in the U.S. This classification also allows the foreign company to send a specialized knowledge employee from its foreign office to help establish the U.S. based affiliated company.

 L-1 visas are only for transfers within the same company but are good options for foreign companies wanting to expand into the U.S. Often, after the seven-year limit, many L-1A employees apply for permanent residency through the EB1-C program (multinational executives employed by the same company who want to continue their services in the U.S. may apply and do not have to file a Labor Certification), making it one of the fastest ways to gain a green card.
-However, those with the L-1B classification must go through the labor certification before getting a green card.
-There are no annual limitations of the number of L-1 visas available each year and there are no minimum or maximum wage requirements.
+However, those with the L-1B classification must go through the labor certification process before getting a green card.
+There are no annual limitations on the number of L-1 visas available each year and there are no minimum or maximum wage requirements.

 E-2 Investor Visa